joakim/bismark/extras.md

 >
 > Last updated: 2025-06-20 16:16:59

-Only one language can be supported at a time, to be specified by the renderer.
-While this is not very portable, it could be a powerful feature within an environment.
+Only one language may be supported at a time, to be specified by the renderer.
+While this is not very portable, it can be a powerful feature within a particular environment.

 Because `{{` and `}}` may occur in programming languages, parsers must track nested `{{…}}` to reach the closing `}}` of the inline code element.